- Carribean & African Health Network

 we ensure the voice of the Black community is represented at decision-making tables.
 Our volunteers from a range of specialities support the most vulnerable in our community.

-The evidence base identifies five key areas of work that we need to work with our community and stakeholders to address.
-Within all of these health programmes there are distinct needs that we need to to tailor health prevention initiatives to affect change and improve outcomes.
+The evidence base identifies six key areas of work which we need to work with our community and stakeholders to address.

-All of the health programmes take in account intersectionality within the protected characteristics to deliver impact across generational groups.
-Much of our work is undertaken in partnership with Trusts, clinical commissioning groups, local authorities, faith communities and Voluntary sector organisations.
+A lot of our work is undertaken in partnership with Trusts, commissioning bodies, local authorities, faith communities, voluntary and private sector organisations and others including universities.
 This work seeks to enable a better experience and outcome for people of Caribbean or African descent locally and nationally.